 - Sufficient Operating Cash Flow (In the latest annual financial statements, annual available cash flow for R&D [defined as EBITDA + Gross R&D] should be equal or greater than projected annual average project costs).

 Application Phase – Approval Process

-- Project approval involves consideration of the results of the due diligence review by senior Industry Canada officials.
+- Project approval involves consideration of the results of the due diligence review by senior Innovation, Science and Economic Development Canada officials.

 - Once project approval is received, a contribution agreement can be signed between the Recipient and the Crown.

 - The contribution agreement outlines the contractual obligations and responsibilities of the Recipient and the Crown, including repayment obligations and reporting requirements.

 - Starts with a kick-off meeting – site visit to introduce ITO officer who will be the new point of contact for the duration of the time that the R&D is underway (generally 5 years), clarify claims procedures, and review reporting requirements.